plantgenomicslab/BCH709/setup.md

 This lecture is designed to be run on terminal program.
 With the exception of a GUI program, all of the software and data used in terminal.
 Please follow the instructions below to prepare your computer for the lecture.

 **Please do not buy a new laptop.
-Your level is not that high and our lecture will not need new fancy computer** **Please read below and think about the best way**
+Your level is not that high and our lecture will not need new fancy computer.**
+**Please read below and think about the best way.**

 ## Required Operating System + Laptop